-A feasibility study identified several potential borrow areas for beach restoration and nourishment of Honeymoon Island, and additional investigation during the design of Phase 2 determined the ebb shoal of Hurricane Pass an acceptable borrow area.
-Additional sand sources include maintenance dredging from Hurricane Pass and potential bypassing of sand from accreted spit on the north side of Hurricane Pass.
+A feasibility study identified several potential borrow areas for beach restoration and nourishment of Honeymoon Island, and additional investigation during the design of Phase 2 determined the ebb shoal of Hurricane Pass to be an acceptable borrow area.
+Additional sand sources include maintenance dredging from Hurricane Pass and potential bypassing of sand from an accreted spit on the north side of Hurricane Pass.
+Additional resources are to be investigated including the ebb shoal off the north end of Honeymoon Island as part of a proposed study of Hurricane Pass by the Florida Bureau of Design and Construction in 2023/2024.
 Johns Pass channel and ebb shoal and Blind Pass channel have been used for several beach nourishment projects and appear to contain a substantial quantity of sand for future project needs.
+Pass-a-Grille and Grande Canal have beach quality sand sources for the purpose of bypassing material to the beach.
 The Egmont Channel Shoal has also been used for several beach nourishment projects and appears to contain a substantial quantity of sand for future project needs over the next 15 years.
 Additional investigation of offshore areas off Sand Key has been completed.
 Approximately 1.2 million cy of beach compatible sand in federal waters 12 to 14 miles west of Clearwater Pass was used for the 2012 Sand Key nourishment project.
 Most of the maintenance dredged material obtained from the Tampa Harbor navigation project is placed in confined upland disposal sites or an open water offshore disposal area because its excessive silt content is not suitable for beach placement.
 A regional sediment management strategy that uses beach quality sand from upland dredged material management areas and the maintenance dredging of the navigation projects should continue to be incorporated into the maintenance of the beach restoration projects.
 For additional information on sand sources, the Department manages a database named the Regional Offshore Sand Source Inventory (ROSSI).